 With love for love: Quality made in Germany since 1986.

-He decided to develop his own method and to create an easy to use device that would combine a fast thermometer with a sophisticated computer.
+He decided to develop his own method to record and analyze a cycle automatically and to create an easy to use device that would combine a fast thermometer with a sophisticated computer.
 This software, based on all the family planning knowledge rules available, could draw statistics and make reliable forecasts already.